-Azerbaijan contributes to NATO-led operations and cooperates with the Allies and other partner countries in many other areas.
+Azerbaijan cooperates with the Allies and other partner countries in many areas including security and defence reform and counter-terrorism.
 Support for the country’s reform efforts is a priority.

 - Relations with NATO started in 1992, when Azerbaijan joined the North Atlantic Cooperation Council.
 This forum for dialogue was succeeded in 1997 by the Euro-Atlantic Partnership Council, which brings together all Allies and partner countries in the Euro-Atlantic area.

 - Bilateral cooperation began when Azerbaijan joined the Partnership for Peace (PfP) programme in 1994.
 Thanks to regular participation in PfP activities, Azerbaijan has been able to contribute actively to Euro-Atlantic security by supporting NATO-led peace-support operations.

 - Cooperative activities, reform plans and political dialogue processes are detailed in Azerbaijan’s Individual Partnership Action Plan (IPAP), which is jointly agreed.

 - NATO has no direct role in negotiations aimed at resolving the Nagorno-Karabakh conflict, which are being conducted in the framework of the Organization for Security and Co-operation in Europe (OSCE) Minsk Group.
 However, NATO encourages all sides to continue their efforts aimed at a peaceful resolution of the conflict.

 Azerbaijan’s cooperation with NATO is mutually beneficial and includes: